katahiromz/RisohEditor/Standardize.md

 File "resource.h" should not use include guard.

-In "resource.h", please don't use string macro or resource ID of string value.
+In "resource.h", please don't define string macros.
+Please don't use resource IDs of string value.

 If the rc file has #include's of the system headers, then the includes should be wrapped as follows: